cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-cloud-migration.md

 ![Sample Jira Cloud project workflow - Modified state](/integrations/Jira-Cloud-migration-sample-jira-cloud-project-workflow-modified-state.png "Sample Jira Cloud project workflow - Modified state")

-> ⚠️ By default, all Jira statuses allow issues in any other status to move into them.
-The **Any** Jira status label represents this kind of "global" transition.
-Although it is not mandatory, it is highly recommended to disallow issues in any status to move into them.
-This is to avoid accidentally moving a Jira issue, for example, from the **In Progress** into the **Done** status.
-This is to prevent invalid Jira transitions.
-Such an invalid Jira workflow transition would attempt to automatically update the pentest finding state from the **Pending Fix** state to the **Fixed** state which is invalid and will perpetually fail.
+> ⚠️ By default, all Jira statuses allow issues from any other status to be moved into them.
+The **Any** Jira status label indicates this "global" transition capability.
+Although it's not mandatory, it's highly recommended to restrict issues from any status to move into them.
+This is to prevent accidental movements of Jira issues, such as moving from the **In Progress** status to the **Done** status, thereby avoiding invalid Jira transitions.
+An invalid Jira workflow transition, for example, would attempt to automatically change the pentest finding state from **Pending Fix** to **Fixed**, which is invalid and would consistently fail.
 >
 > - Select **Manage workflow** from your Jira Cloud board.
 > - Select the Jira status, for example, **Won't Do**.